|

 Gold

-• Yesterday’s export sales report for corn was supportive at 1,558k tons sold which compared to 980.7 a week ago and 1,185k tons a year ago at this time.
-The top buyers were Japan, South Korea, and Mexico.
+• Yesterday’s export sales were better than normal at 562.7k tons.
+This compared to 310.3k last week and 447.1k a year ago at this time.
+Top destinations were unknown, South Korea, and Mexico.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.